 "Unfortunately, we have not been able to fully defend these positions," the president of the WWARP said. - Nevertheless, we still achieved that investment quotas can be obtained only for the constructed investment object.
 At present, domestic shipyards are loaded with government orders for construction of ships under the outfit, and in this connection mass construction of fishing vessels is possible only through 2-3.
 Another 2-3 year will be required to build ships, total 5-6 years, which fishermen win - during which they can safely work on their quotas.
 With regard to coastal fisheries, the enacted law provides that incentives with an 1,2 ratio are applied to enterprises that supply fresh and cooled fish to the shore.
 Here it is also obvious for us, as a result of this measure, most of the companies will refuse to implement coastal fishing and will go into the industrial one, so that the volumes of coastal fishing will decrease by several times. "

-At the same time, the expert noted that positive aspects are characteristic of the introduced code of amendments.
-For example, in his opinion, such is the increase in the term for assigning a share of production quota to a user to 15 years However, as Alexander Fomin told EastRussia correspondent, initially, when drafting amendments, VARPE received a proposal to extend this period to 25 years.
-As examples of other positive aspects of the set of amendments, he cited the imposition by them of the obligation of enterprises to choose more than 70% of the allocated quotas and yields of the 70% of the quota on their own or chartered vessels for two years.
+At the same time, the expert noted that positive aspects are also characteristic of the introduced set of amendments.
+For example, in his opinion, such is the increase in the term for securing a share of the production quota for the user to 15 years.
+True, as Alexander Fomin told EastRussia correspondent, initially, when developing amendments from the VARPE, there was a proposal to increase this period to 25 years.
+As examples of other positive aspects of the set of amendments, he cited the envisaged imputation of the obligation for enterprises to select more than 70% of the allocated quotas and catch 70% of the quota on their own or chartered vessels within two years.

-"Recognition of all fishing companies as leading industrial fisheries seems appropriate, since this means that all of them will be presented with uniform working conditions, and the fact that today both the so-called coastal fishermen and industrial fishermen should be equal before the law - there is no doubt , - commented to the EastRussia correspondent of the innovations envisaged by the new amendments, the associate professor of the Department of Economic and Social Geography of Russia of the Moscow State University named after MV Lomonosov Alexander Danshin. - Stimulating the delivery of coastal fish, envisaged by the new corpus of amendments, seems less straightforward - only the need to deliver coastal fish to the shore, but not the type of delivery to the shore, should be stimulated by law.
+"Recognition of all fishing companies as leading industrial fishing seems appropriate, since this means that all of them will be presented with the same working conditions.
+And the fact that today both the so-called coastal fishermen and industrial fishermen should be equal before the law is beyond doubt , - commented on the EastRussia correspondent on the innovations provided for by the new amendments, Associate Professor of the Department of Economic and Social Geography of Russia, M.V.
+Lomonosov Moscow State University Alexander Danshin... - The stimulation of the delivery of coastal fish, provided for by the new set of amendments, seems less straightforward - only the need to deliver coastal fish to the shore should be legally stimulated, but not the type of delivery to the shore.
 It should be stimulated only by the law of the market and nothing more.
-As for the fact that the state went on increasing the term for fixing the share of production quotas to 15 years, and not 25 years for the user, it still seems to be a significant measure of support for fishing companies, because as a result of it, their catch volumes anyway will increase.
-The duties imposed by the amendments on more than 70% of the allocated quotas within two years, and on the 70% catch on own or chartered vessels are undoubtedly a good step by the state, but at the moment it’s impossible to provide such indicators by Russian fishing companies.
-In the future, it is possible, but only with appropriate efforts on the part of companies and additional support from the state. ”
+As for the fact that the state decided to increase the period of securing a share of the harvest quota for the user to 15 years, and not to 25 years, it still seems to be a significant measure of support for fishing companies, since as a result of it the volume of their catch anyway will increase.
+The obligations imposed by the amendments to develop more than 70% of the allocated quotas within two years, and to catch 70% on their own or chartered vessels is undoubtedly a good step on the part of the state, but at the moment it is impossible to ensure such indicators by Russian fishing companies.
+In the future, it is possible, but only with appropriate efforts on the part of companies and additional support from the state ”.

 For its part, the co-developer of the code of amendments - the Ministry of Eastern Development - as a whole positively assesses both the law and its prospects, but rather calmly - soberly assessing the current state of affairs in shipbuilding and fish processing, it was responsible for developing the mechanism of investment quotas.

-"Yes, we should not hide the fact that at present there is no general experience in building fishing vessels in Russia, and the existing shipyards are very heavily loaded with orders," the director of the Department for Ensuring the Implementation of Investment Projects of the Ministry for the Development of the Far East informed the EastRussia correspondent.
-Alexander Krutikov. - But, according to the information provided to the agency by the management of the United Shipbuilding Corporation, there are some free capacities for building fishing vessels at Russian shipyards.
+"Yes, one should not hide the fact that at present in Russia there is generally no experience in the construction of fishing vessels, and the existing shipyards are very heavily loaded with orders," the director of the Department for ensuring the implementation of investment projects of the Ministry for the Development of the Far East informed EastRussia Alexander Krutikov. - But, according to the information provided to the agency by the management of the United Shipbuilding Corporation, there are some free capacities for building fishing vessels at Russian shipyards.
 Their construction is a complex and slow process.
 The creation of a ship at the shipyard takes at least 2 years.
 But when developing the mechanism of investment quotas, the ministry was well aware that the process of creating the Russian fishing fleet would require full state support, including participation in risk insurance. "

 “As for the implementation of the law as a whole, its effectiveness is possible due to the fact that the law is transparent in the full sense of the word.
 That is, it ensures the transparency of many procedures in the fishing industry,” said Alexander Krutikov.